 No. crt.
 PPS's name Timeframe Brief Description of Document The relationship of the PPS with the Interreg VI-A RO-BG problems that cause inefficient waste management, set objectives and targets based on legal provisions, and identify investment needs.
 The PNGD is to be revised according to the new targets set by the "circular economy" legislative package.
-Through the proposed political objectives, the Interreg VI-A RO-BG 2021-2027 program provides for various actions for waste management resulting from the investments made.
+Through the proposed political objectives, the Interreg VI-A RO- BG 2021-2027 program provides for various actions for waste management resulting from the investments made.
 6. National Strategy and National Plan for the Management of Contaminated Sites in Romania 2015 - 2020 - 2050 The strategy aims to provide guidelines for action to investigate the land affected by pollution and adjacent areas, to decide the degree of contamination of the site and to determine the manner in which the corrective actions and validation of the corrected land shall be regulated.
-The aim of the strategy is to establish on short-term (2015) the principles in the management of contaminated sites and solving the problem of contaminated sites that require urgent action on the medium term (until 2020), and this action shall continue on long term until 2050. the sites addressed, and can thus be reintroduced into the economic circuit for recovery.
+The aim of the strategy is to establish on short-term (2015) the principles in the management of contaminated sites and solving the problem of contaminated sites that require urgent action on the medium term (until 2020), and this action shall continue on long term until 2050.
+This strategy offers several actions that can lead to reduced area occupied by contaminated sites so as to achieve an acceptable level of risk to human health and the environment, on each of the sites addressed, and can thus be reintroduced into the economic circuit for recovery.
 Specific environmental objectives: A. Reduction of the area occupied by contaminated sites; B. Improving the quality of environmental factors in the location areas and implementing a unitary management at national level.
+The program aims to reduce all forms of pollution.
 7. Priority Action Framework (PAF) for Natura 2000, Summary of priority funding needs for the period 2021-2027 2021-2027 PAF is a multi-annual strategic planning instrument aimed at providing a comprehensive overview of the measures needed to implement the Natura 2000 network at EU level and its associated green infrastructure, specifying the funding needs for these measures and linking them to adequate EU funding.
-The document presents a summary of priority funding needs for biodiversity, for the period 2021-2027: Each Member State must submit estimates of the level of co- financing from the European Union that it considers necessary in order to be able to fulfill the following Natura 2000 obligations: • adopting the necessary conservation measures, including, as appropriate, appropriate management plans, special or included in other development plans; • the establishment of appropriate administrative acts or contractual clauses in accordance with the ecological needs of the natural habitat types in Annex I or of the species in Annex II present in the territory of those sites.
+The document presents a summary of priority funding needs for biodiversity, for the period 2021-2027: Each Member State must submit estimates of the level of co- financing from the European Union that it considers necessary in order to be able to fulfill the following Natura 2000 obligations: adopting the necessary conservation measures, including, as appropriate, appropriate management plans, special or included in other development plans; the establishment of appropriate administrative acts or contractual clauses in accordance with the ecological needs of the natural habitat types in Annex I or of the species in Annex II present in the territory of those sites.